Yogesh-K-Matkar/react_concept_react_app/README.md

         Note: -1 means the previous page
               / mean home page

-c. useNavigation:- This hook is used to get information about the current navigation state, such as location, action, etc.
+    6.3. useNavigation:- This hook is used to get information about the current navigation state, such as location, action, etc.

        Syntax:-

             import { useNavigation } from "react-router-dom";